Challenges of Evaluating Clinical Competence with Franklin Medio, PhD

-What is the mission of the STAR Program at UCLA?
+What Is the Mission of the STAR Program at UCLA?

-Who can apply to the STAR Program?
+Who Can Apply to the STAR Program?

 Applicants to UCLA clinical fellowships and certain UCLA residencies may apply to the STAR Program.
 Support from the applicant’s home department or division is required.
 Trainees are eligible to be in the STAR Program during clinical fellowship or residency at UCLA.